mpalash/aliakbarmehta/_content/publication-food-and-other-practices-at-the-arthouse-visual-culture-and-contemporary-art-journal-4-ed-ali-akbar-mehta-and-vidha-saumya-published-by-aalto-university-espoo-2018.md

 ---
 title: >-
   FOOD and Other Practices at the Arthouse, Visual Culture and Contemporary Art Journal #4, (ed.)
-Ali akbar Mehta and Vidha Saumya, Published by Aalto University, Espoo, 2018
+Ali Akbar Mehta and Vidha Saumya, Published by Aalto University, Espoo, 2018
 layout: content
 tag: publication